IT Operations.com

 What is host virtual machine (host VM)?

-A host virtual machine is the server component of a virtual machine (VM), the underlying hardware that provides computing resources to support a particular guest virtual machine (guest VM).
+A host virtual machine is the server component of a virtual machine the underlying hardware that provides computing resources to support a particular guest VM.
 Together, the host virtual machine and guest virtual machine make up a virtual machine server.

 The host virtual machine explained

 A host VM is an important virtualization technique.
-It allows users to create a guest VM with a user operating system (OS), applications, compute resources, etc. Simply put, the host machine is the machine creating the guest VM.
+It lets users create a guest VM with a user operating system (OS), applications and compute resources.
+Simply put, the host machine is the machine creating the guest VM.

 The host VM requests its compute power from the host server.
 Its data is stored in a virtualization environment that is integrated with the virtualization manager application.